DevonWieczorek/Local-Wordpress-Docker-Network/README.md

  `cd ../wordpress-instance`
 Run `sh run-docker.sh`.
 Here is what will happen:

-### a.
-First, it will prompt you for the github repo that you'd like to use.
+1. First, it will prompt you for the github repo that you'd like to use.
 You can choose to use the default FDJ repo, or clone another one.
 If choosing to clone a different repo, please note this repo should only contain wp-content folders and assets.
-### b.
-Second, it will prompt you and ask if you'd like to import a database or create an empty one.
+2. Second, it will prompt you and ask if you'd like to import a database or create an empty one.
 If you choose to import an existing database, please be sure to provide the ABSOLUTE path to the sql file on your machine.
-### c.
-Next, it will go ahead and set up all of the docker containers and images for you.
+3. Next, it will go ahead and set up all of the docker containers and images for you.
-### d.
-Lastly, it will prompt you to ask what domain you'd like to use to access your local environment.
+4. Lastly, it will prompt you to ask what domain you'd like to use to access your local environment.
 Once entereed, it will update your hosts file to point your localhost to your desired domain.

 Once the process is complete, you will be able to access your local environment from localhost or whatever domain you entered.